alikova/LLM_DataScientist_ChatBot/README.md

 # LLM_DataScientist_ChatBot
-Analyze and classify messages from a dataset, then develop a chatbot that can respond to natural language queries with meaningful insights.
+We analyzed and classified messages from a dataset using BERT, then we developed a chatbot with conversational memory that can respond to natural language queries with meaningful insights.

 # Feedback Analysis Chatbot

-An intelligent chatbot for analyzing user feedback with temporal pattern detection and multi-category classification.
+An intelligent chatbot for analyzing user feedback with temporal pattern detection and (multy)category classification.

 ## Features
 - Filter feedback by category, source, and time range
 - Detect seasonal patterns and trends
 - Identify spikes in feedback volume
-- Handle queries spanning multiple categories
+- Handle queries spanning different categories
 - Maintain conversation context for follow-up questions

 ## Setup
 1. Clone this repository
 2. Install dependencies: `pip install -r requirements.txt`
-3. Run the web app: `streamlit run app_with_memory.py`
+3. Run the web app: `streamlit run app.py` on link: https://llmdatascientistchatbot-trzggeyddrk6hhngs8vyj9.streamlit.app/
-4. Optional: Enter your OpenAI API key for enhanced query understanding

-## Data Format
+## Dataset and Data Format
-The chatbot expects a CSV file with the following columns:
+Dataset is saved in the repository under the name: final_dataset_for_chatbot.csv The chatbot expects a CSV file with the following columns:
-- id_user: Unique user identifier
+- id_user: Unique user identifier (int)
-- message: The feedback text
+- message: The feedback text (str)
-- category: Feedback category
+- category: Feedback category (str)
-- source: Source of the feedback (e.g., LiveChat, Telegram)
+- source: Source of the feedback (e.g., LiveChat, Telegram) (str)
-- timestamp: Date and time of the feedback
+- timestamp: Date and time of the feedback (int to datetime)

 User Feedback Analysis and Chatbot System
-This repository contains a comprehensive system for analyzing user feedback messages from LiveChat and Telegram, classifying them into actionable categories, and providing a natural language chatbot interface for querying the data.
+This repository contains a system for analyzing user feedback messages from LiveChat and Telegram, classifying them into actionable categories, and providing a natural language chatbot interface for querying the data.

+Project Structure
+feedback-analysis-chatbot/
+│
+├── data/
+│   ├── sample_data.csv          # Sample feedback data
+│   ├── cleaned_data.csv         # Preprocessed data
+│   ├── bert_embeddings.npy      # BERT embeddings for messages
+│   └── final_dataset_for_chatbot.csv  # Final processed dataset
+│
+├── src/
+│   ├── preprocessing.py         # Data cleaning and BERT tokenization
+│   ├── embeddings.py            # BERT embedding generation
+│   ├── categorization.py        # Message categorization logic
+│   ├── openai_enhanced_chatbot.py  # Main chatbot implementation
+│   └── app_with_memory.py       # Advanced Streamlit interface with memory
+│
+├── app.py                       # Streamlit interface (simplified)
+├── requirements.txt             # Project dependencies
+└── README.md                    # Project documentation

 Project Overview
 The system processes user feedback messages to: